mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 Stealth 2, Survival 1
 Armor 1.
 Number Encountered: 2d6.
-Nomegs are small scaly omnivores, ranging in size from a dozen centimetres in length to nearly fifty centimetres.
+Nomegs are small scaly omnivores, ranging in size from a dozen centimeters in length to nearly fifty centimeters.
 They are primarily herbivorous, and have many predators.
 Their flesh is so sour as to be almost inedible to humans.
 Nomegs are a nuisance to human agriculture on Keanou, the warden’s garden is infested with the pests.